Do you sometimes feel that you’re not going to make it?

 Weep as much as you need to weep.
 Cry to God as often as you need to.
 But keep your eye on the prize while doing so.
 The saying goes ‘if something is too good to be true, then it usually is‘.
 But this is not so in the case of a Pilgrim!

-It’s not too good to be true that we will see the nail prints in His hands.
+It’s not too good to be true that at the end of the journey we will see the nail prints in His hands.

 Faith says ‘I won’t always weep‘.

-Faith says ‘I’ll get there‘.
+Faith says ‘I will get through this‘.

 Faith says ‘I’ll have a new body one day!‘